-- When you go shopping, pay for things in cash.
+- When you go shopping, pay for things with cash.
 The money you hand over will feel more real than when you see a number on a credit card balance.
 And that will encourage you to think more carefully about the things you buy.

 - Use beeswax wrap instead of cling film to store leftovers in the fridge.
-Often made from a piece of cotton coated in jojoba oil, rosin, and beeswax, it's reusable and very durable.
+Often made from a piece of cotton coated in jojoba oil, rosin and beeswax, it's reusable and very durable.

 - Buy reusable nappies rather than disposable ones.
 The UK alone sends 8 million disposable nappies into landfill every week.
 This is a simple switch to reduce consumption.

 - Compost your organic waste (properly).
 Compost sequesters carbon from the air, whereas organic waste sent to landfill produces the harmful greenhouse gas methane.

 - Tell friends and family you don't want material presents.
 Most of us don't like or use 100% of the gifts we're given for birthdays and Christmas.
 Instead, give your loved ones ideas for a day out, restaurant meal, digital gift or charity donation you'd prefer to receive.